 Dr. W. James Jacob is currently Vice President of Innovation and International at Collaborative Brain Trust (CBT).
-He has held several senior higher education leadership positions, including as Professor and Chairperson at the University of Memphis Department of Leadership.
-He also serves as Co-Director of the Center for the Study of Higher Education and as a member of the Leadership Memphis Executive Program.
-Prior to this, he served for 10 years at the University of Pittsburgh as Director of the Institute for International Studies in Education at the University of Pittsburgh.
+He has held several senior higher education leadership positions, including as Professor and Chairperson at the University of Memphis Department of Leadership and as a leadership faculty member and Director of the Institute for International Studies in Education at the University of Pittsburgh.
 He is a results-oriented senior manager and researcher specializing in strategic planning, quality assurance, academic affairs, community engagement, and change management.

 He is the co-editor of two book series related to the development of comparative, international, and development education (CIDE) scholarship: International and Development Education (Palgrave Macmillan) and Pittsburgh Studies in Comparative and International Education (Brill | Sense).
 His most recent books include New Directions of STEM Research and Learning in the World Ranking Movement (Palgrave Macmillan, 2018); Trends in Chinese Education (Routledge, 2017); Strategic Transformation of Higher Education: Challenges and Solutions in a Global Economy (Rowan & Littlefield, 2016); Indigenous Education: Language, Culture, and Identity (Springer, 2015); Community Engagement in Higher Education: Policy Reforms and Practice (Sense Publishers, 2015); Economics and Finance in Higher Education (Pearson, 2014); and Policy Debates in Comparative, International, and Development Education (Palgrave Macmillan, 2011).
 He has written extensively on CIDE topics with an emphasis on higher education leadership, strategic planning, community engagement, interdisciplinary partnerships, professional development, quality assurance, and organizational effectiveness.